Hosea Kutako

+Kutako was one of the earliest nationalist leaders in Namibia and has been regarded as the "father of modern Namibian nationalism."
+He spearheaded the country's modern independence movement by petitioning the United Nations directly and through Rev. Michael Scott.
+Together with Nikanor Hoveka, he was among the first to petition the UN.
+Kutako also mentored many future leaders, including Clemens Kapuuo, Fanuel Kozonguizi, and Sam Nujoma, among others.
+The seat of his chieftaincy was situated at the settlement of Toasis in the Aminuis area.

 Early life

-Hosea Komombumbi Kutako was born in 1870 at Okahurimehi, near Kalkfeld.
+Hosea Kutako was born into a royal Herero family in 1870 at Okahurimehi, near present-day Kalkfeld.

-Career and achievements
+He participated in the 1904 German-Ovaherero War.
+He defeated a German patrol under the command of Lieutenant von Bodenhausen in a skirmish waged between Waterberg and Osondjache on 6 August 1904.
+Later, he was wounded and held prisoner in Omaruru but managed to escape.
+After 1907, Kutako was employed as a teacher by the Rhenish Missionary Society but later became a worker in the Tsumeb mine.

+Chieftaincy and political career

-In 1920, Hosea Kutako was officially appointed as leader of the Herero people by Frederik Maharero.
+In 1920, Hosea Kutako was officially appointed paramount chief of the Herero people by Frederik Maharero.
 Mahahero had been empowered to transfer power by his father, Herero chief Samuel Maharero, who had been exiled after the Herero War and was since banned from entering the country by the South African Mandatory Administration.
 Hosea Kutako took over his role as a commitment to preserve the memory of the Herero before and during the German colonisation as well as of the Battle of Waterberg.
 The aftermath of this battle was recognised in 2004 by Heidemarie Wieczorek-Zeul, Germany's development aid minister, as being equivalent to genocide.

-The seat of his Kutako's chieftaincy was situated at the settlement of Toasis in the Aminuis area.

-Also in 1920, he founded the Green Flags, an association to keep up tradition, and went on by founding the Red Flags in 1923, after Samuel Maharero’s death.
-Kutako prompted and organised the transfer of Samuel Maharero’s body and its funeral on Okahandja next to the grave of Jonker Afrikaner.
+Also in 1920, he founded the Green Flags, an association to keep up tradition, and went on by founding the Red Flags in 1923, after Samuel Maharero's death.
+Kutako prompted and organised the transfer of Samuel Maharero's body and its funeral on Okahandja next to the grave of Jonker Afrikaner.
 Kutako also founded the Truppenspieler association.
-It was intended to attain military importance, but this was opposed both by the South African authorities and by Sam Nujoma, the co-founder of the South West African People's Organisation SWAPO.
-So, the Truppenspieler had to content themselves with an accompanying role at Herero Day.
+It was intended to attain military importance, but this was opposed by the South African authorities.

+On 1 June 1925, Hosea Kutako was elected as the senior leader of all Ovaherero and Chief of the Council of Headmen.
+He retained this position until his death in 1970.
+In 1936, conflicts arose between one of the Ovaherero military organisations, the Otjiserandu, and the Advisory Board of the Black township in Windhoek.
+Kutako was asked by the South West Africa Administration to intervene but had no success.
+In August 1939, new conflicts arose between the Otjiserandu and Ovaherero leaders.
+Kutako requested the South West Africa Administration to order Otjiserandu members in Aminuis to leave the reserve.
+When they refused to comply, police evicted them by force.
+Otjiserandu members were even seen displaying the German Nazi flag.
+This led to the banning of the wearing of uniforms and marching at the Okahandja ceremony.